-- Sea kayaking: Literally hundreds of Palm Tree-dotted islands, crystalline waters, white sandy beaches, blue lagoons, peaceful rivers, and mangroves.
+- Sea kayaking: Hundreds of tropical islands, white sandy beaches, blue lagoons, peaceful rivers, and mangroves.
 Day paddling, as well as self-supported and boat-supported multi-day trip options (see below).
 Perfect for both beginners and experienced paddlers.

-- Hardcore relaxing: Colorful hammocks swaying under palm trees, sipping fresh coconut water from a coconut, taking island strolls at the waterline, a warm tropical breeze, and the gentle sound of waves crashing.
+- Relaxing: Colorful hammocks swaying under palm trees, sipping fresh coconut water from a coconut, taking island strolls at the waterline, a warm tropical breeze, and the gentle sound of waves crashing.

-- River-walking and land excursions: Enjoy the beauty and wildlife (birds, monkeys, lizards, occasional Crocodiles) of rivers large and small.
+- River-walking and land excursions: Explore tropical rain forest.
+Enjoy the beauty and wildlife (birds, monkeys, lizards, occasional Crocodiles) of rivers large and small.
 Wash the salt off and soak in refreshing agua dulce.
-You can see Guna agricultural plots as well, as we explore the tropical rain forest.

 - Yoga: Unwind, relax, breathe deeply, and find yourself rejuvenated.

 - Experience Guna culture: Let me whisk you away from the crowded touristy spots, to uninhabited and less-visited islands and communities, where you will see Guna living their traditional lifestyle.
-You’ll have the opportunity to witness (and participate in) their beautiful traditional music and dance, savor Guna culinary delights (fresh fish, conch, lobster and crab, coconut rice, yucca and plantains, and fresh fruit), watch women hand-sewing molas, practice speaking in Guna, visit ceremonial spaces, and meet Guna who are excited to share their culture.
+You’ll have the opportunity to witness (and participate in) their beautiful traditional music and dance, savor Guna culinary delights (fresh seafood, coconut rice, yucca and plantains, and fresh fruit), watch women hand-sewing molas, practice speaking in Guna, visit ceremonial spaces, and meet Guna who are excited to share their culture.
 You also might get lucky and arrive at a community to witness a traditional ceremony.

 - Shop for the famous mola: The colorful squares of fabric sewn onto the blouses of Guna women, the mola is the national craft of Panama.
 Hand-stitched and proudly worn by Guna women, it’s a truly incredible craft to see being made in real life.

-- Photography: Besides the natural beauty of the tropical Caribbean, Guna are wonderfully colorful people, especially with the vibrant colors worn by the women.
+- Photography: Besides the natural beauty of tropical Caribbean, Guna are wonderfully colorful people, especially with the vibrant colors worn by the women.
 It’s a photographer’s dream!
-Colorful hammocks, Guna flags, and hundreds of molas on display promise to create exceptional photos to show off.
+Colorful hammocks, Guna flags, and hundreds of molas on display promise to create exceptional photos.